It’s soon going to be tax time. So how should you be spending your time? Well….Doing tax planning of course.

 National Savings certificate popularly called NSC, is a very safe investment.
 Your money is safe.
 You also earn interest, on the money you invest in the NSC.
 You can invest in the NSC, at the nearest post office.
 The minimum investment in NSC, is just INR 100.
 There is no upper limit on the money, you invest in the NSC.
 You get a tax benefit only up to INR 1.5 Lakhs a year, on the money you invest in the NSC.
 The NSC has a maturity term of 5 years.
 You earn an interest of 8% per annum, compounded half yearly.

 The money you invest in both PPF and NSC, gives tax deductions up to INR 1.5 Lakhs on your taxable income, under Section 80C.
-However PPF enjoys “EEE” benefits.
-The money accumulated and withdrawn at maturity, are tax free.
+However, PPF enjoys “EEE” benefits.
+The money accumulated and withdrawn at maturity, are tax-free.
 The interest you earn on the NSC is taxed.
-However this interest is not paid to you.
+However, this interest is not paid to you.
 It is reinvested in the NSC and qualifies for fresh deductions, under Section 80C.
-The real difference is at the end.
-The interest you get from the NSC in the final year, does not get any tax benefit.
+The real difference is in the end.
+The interest you get from the NSC in the final year does not get any tax benefit.
 It is paid to you, along with the interest of the earlier years and the capital amount (initial sum you have invested).

 Today, the Government is busy cutting interest rates offered on small saving schemes.
 A few years ago, PPF offered interest rates of 12% a year.
 Today it’s much less.
 Still, PPF remains an excellent investment for retirement planning.
 The NSC is not far behind, except in tax benefits.
 It remains an excellent investment to attain medium-term goals.
 So adopt the horses for courses policy.
 Select an investment which best suits your needs.